-iCalendar feeds are read-only and provide a periodic automatic synchronization between the source calendar (Teamup) and a third calendar application.
+iCalendar feeds are read-only and provide a periodic automatic synchronization between the source calendar (Teamup) and another calendar application.

 Keep in mind that this is a one-way read-only synchronization.
+You can view the events on an iCalendar feed, but you cannot modify them.
 Read more about security, sync frequency, data range about outbound iCalendar feeds.

-Please note that currently only the web interface of Teamup provides the iCalendar feed URLs.
-If you are using a Teamup mobile app, please open the Teamup calendar using a web browser before proceeding.
+You need to use the web browser interface of Teamup to access the iCalendar feed URLs.
+If you are using a Teamup mobile app, open the Teamup calendar using a web browser or mobile browser before proceeding.

 If the iCalendar Feeds menu item is not active in your menu, then this feature has been disabled for your calendar.
 Ask the administrator of your calendar to enable it.

 Each calendar application is a bit different.
 We do our best to keep this section updated with accurate instructions, but your experience may vary.